loveshack/docs/source/advanced_components/applications_containerization/docker_host_provision_with_docker_machine.rst

 Prerequisites
 ================================================================================
-To follow this guide, you will need the following (see the Platform Notes to see the version certified):
+To follow this guide, you will need the following.
+(See the :ref:`Platform Notes <uspng>` to see the version certified).

     * Access to a fully working OpenNebula cloud running version 5.6 or later.
 You can check this by using any OpenNebula CLI command without parameters.
     * A client computer with Docker CLI (the daemon is not required) and Docker Machine installed.
     * Your OpenNebula Cloud must be accessible from your client computer.
-    * The OpenNebula Docker application available in the Marketplace should have been imported into the OpenNebula cloud, you can find more information at :ref:`Docker Appliance Configuration <docker_appliance_configuration>`.
+    * The OpenNebula Docker application available in the Marketplace should have been imported into the OpenNebula cloud.
+You can find more information at :ref:`Docker Appliance Configuration <docker_appliance_configuration>`.

 This guide shows how to specify all the required command line  attributes to create the Docker Engines.
-As an alternative you can specify a template registered in OpenNebula, in this case you can see all the available options at :ref:`Docker Machine Driver References <docker_machine_driver_reference>` section.
+As an alternative you can specify a template registered in OpenNebula.
+In this case you can see all the available options in the :ref:`Docker Machine Driver References <docker_machine_driver_reference>` section.

-Step 1 - Install Docker Machine OpenNebula Driver
+Step 1 — Install the Docker Machine OpenNebula Driver
 ================================================================================

 In order to install the Docker Machine OpenNebula Driver you just need to install the package `docker-machine-opennebula` available `here <https://opennebula.org/software/>`__ in your desktop.

-In case you already have it installed in the OpenNebula frontend (or any other host) you instead can copy the `docker-machine-driver-opennebula` file from the /usr/share/docker_machine path of the frontend into any folder of your desktop that is included in your $PATH.
+In case you already have it installed in the OpenNebula frontend (or any other host) you instead can copy the `docker-machine-driver-opennebula` file from the ``/usr/share/docker_machine`` path of the frontend into any folder on your desktop that is included in your $PATH.

-Step 2 - Configure Client Machine to Access the OpenNebula Cloud
+Step 2 — Configure the Client Machine to Access the OpenNebula Cloud
 ================================================================================

-It is assumed that you have a user with permissions to create / manage instances.
+It is assumed that you have a user with permissions to create/manage instances.

-Set up env variables ONE_AUTH to contain user:password and ONE_XMLRPC to point to the OpenNebula cloud:
+Set up environment variables ``ONE_AUTH`` to contain user:password and ``ONE_XMLRPC`` to point to the OpenNebula cloud:

 .. prompt:: bash # auto

     # export ONE_AUTH=~/.one/one_auth
     # export ONE_XMLRPC=https://<ONE FRONTEND>:2633/RPC2

-Step 3 - Use with vCenter
+Step 3 — Use with vCenter
 ================================================================================

-For vCenter hypervisor you will need to follow these steps to be able to use Docker Machine:
+For the vCenter hypervisor you will need to follow these steps to be able to use Docker Machine:

     * Make sure you have a network defined in vCenter to connect Docker to.
     * Create a template in vCenter with the desired capacity (CPU, Memory), a new hard disk (select the desired capacity) and new CD/DVD Drive (Datastore    ISO File) with the ISO of the selected OS.
 Make sure you check Connect At Power On.
 Do not specify a network.
     * In OpenNebula you will need to import the template and the desired networks.
-Make sure you make the network type ipv4.
+Make sure you make the network type IPv4.

 Step 4 - Start your First Docker Host
 ================================================================================